dariochiaiese/TeXcel/README.md

     -setwd: changes the working directory of the script.
 A window will prompted.

-Options:
+Options for setwd:

    -m if this option is provided a manual path must be specified after it.